PHOENIXcenter/Panda-UV/README.md

 When matching fragments, Panda-UV will generate all possible theoretical fragments according to sequence, modifications, fragment types.
 These fragments are then matched with deconvoluted masses within the specified mass error tolerance.
 The Pearson Correlation Coefficient (PCC) scores are calculated to measure the confidence level between the theoretical envelopes of matched fragments and the experimental envelopes extracted from the analyzed spectrum.
 Duplicate matches are eliminated by considering both the error and the PCC score.
 Panda-UV first retains the terminal fragments that have a lower mass error and a higher PCC score.
 The workspace directory stores the fragment matching file, fragment cleavage maps, and bar plots of the residual fragment yield of matched fragments for manual review.

-Feel free to contact us if you have any questions: 2248479641@qq.com
+Feel free to contact us if you have any questions: Yinlong Zhu (2248479641@qq.com) or Cheng Chang (changchengbio@163.com)
 <hr />

-# Parameter instruction
+# Parameter descriptions
 A template [parameter file](https://github.com/PHOENIXcenter/Panda-UV/blob/main/example_param.yaml) is provided in the source code list above, and users can generate a template by clicking “Save param” button in the GUI.
 The parameter file contains the following parameters:
 1. Sequence: The protein sequence corresponding to the mass spectra.
 2. Deconv mass: The file directory of the deconvoluted masses, which includes four columns: monoisotopic mass, intensity, m/z, and charge.
 Both masses and charges are required for fragment matching and theoretical   envelope calculation.
 If intensity and m/z are unknown, they should be set to zero.